What does it cost?

 Credit for What You Already Know

-ESC’s individualized Prior Learning Assessment (iPLA) helps you turn college-level learning you already have (from professional licensures and standardized exams to military training and continuing education) and determine whether it meets the criteria for college credit, reducing cost and time to degree.
-More than half of students who complete an associate or a bachelor’s degree at ESC receive PLA credits.
+SUNY Empire’s individualized Prior Learning Assessment (iPLA) helps you turn college-level learning you already have (from professional licensures and standardized exams to military training and continuing education) and determine whether it meets the criteria for college credit, reducing cost and time to degree.
+More than half of students who complete an associate or a bachelor’s degree at SUNY Empire receive PLA credits.

 - On average, students who receive PLA credits and complete an associate degree cut their time to degree by 2-3 terms and save approximately $7,000.